Ojibwe: Ethnobotany

 Plants used by the Ojibwe include Agrimonia gryposepala, used for urinary problems, and Pinus strobus, the resin of which was used to treat infections and gangrene.
 The roots of Symphyotrichum novae-angliae are smoked in pipes to attract game.
 Allium tricoccum is eaten as part of Ojibwe cuisine.
 They also use a decoction as a quick-acting emetic.
 An infusion of the alba subspecies of Silene latifolia is used as physic.
 The South Ojibwa use a decoction of the root Viola canadensis for pains near the bladder.
 The Ojibwa are documented to use the root of Uvularia grandiflora for pain in the solar plexus, which may refer to pleurisy.
 They take a compound decoction of the root of Ribes glandulosum for back pain and for "female weakness".

 The Ojibwe eat the corms of Sagittaria cuneata for indigestion, and also as a food, eaten boiled fresh, dried or candied with maple sugar.
 Muskrat and beavers store them in large caches, which they have learned to recognize and appropriate.
 They take an infusion of the Antennaria howellii ssp. neodioica after childbirth to purge afterbirth and to heal.
 They use the roots of Solidago rigida, using a decoction of root as an enema and take an infusion of the root for "stoppage of urine".
 They use Abies balsamea; melting the gum on warm stones and inhaling the fumes for headache.
 They also use a decoction of the root as an herbal steam for rheumatic joints.
 They also combine the gum with bear grease and use it as an ointment for hair.
 They use the needle-like leaves in as part of ceremony involving the sweatbath, and use the gum for colds and inhale the leaf smoke for colds.
 They use the plant as a cough medicine.
 The gum is used for sores and a compound containing leaves is used as wash.
 The liquid balsam from bark blisters is used for sore eyes.
 They boil the resin twice and add it to suet or fat to make a canoe pitch.
 The bark gum is taken for chest soreness from colds, applied to cuts and sores, and decoction of the bark is used to induce sweating.
 The bark gum is also taken for gonorrhea.
 A decoction (tea) of powdered, dried Onoclea sensibilis root is used to stimulate milk flow in female patients.

 Bands

 In his History of the Ojibway People (1855), William W. Warren recorded 10 major divisions of the Ojibwe in the United States.
-He mistakenly omitted the Ojibwe located in Michigan, western Minnesota and westward, and all of Canada.
-When identified major historical bands located in Michigan and Ontario are added, the count becomes 15:
+He omitted the Ojibwe located in Michigan, western Minnesota and westward, and all of Canada.
+When major historical bands located in Michigan and Ontario are added, the total is 15:

-These 15 major divisions developed into the following Ojibwe Bands and First Nations of today.
-Bands are listed under their respective tribes where possible.
+Numerous Ojibwe First Nations, tribes, and bands exist in Canada and the United States.
 See also the listing of Saulteaux communities.